 - Perform other duties as assigned.

-- Bachelor's degree in physics, engineering, or a related field or the equivalent combination of education and related experience;
+- Master’s degree in Computational Science/Engineering, Mechanical Engineering, Electrical Engineering, or other branch of engineering, or the equivalent combination of education and relevant experience.

 Qualifications We Desire